-where $v^{i}_{p}$ is the velocity of the $i$th hadron and $F^{i}_{p}$ is the external force acting on it. $I(f_{p})$ is defined as the collision integral which gives the rate of change of distribution function due to collisions.
+where $v^{i}_{p}$ is the velocity of the $i$th hadron and $F^{i}_{p}$ is the external force acting on it. $I(f_{p})$ is the collision integral which gives the change of distribution function due to collisions.
 The thermal equilibrium in a system is achieved and maintained by the collisions among the constituents.
 Under the relaxation time approximation the collision integral can be written as:

-here $\tau(E_{p})$ is the particle dependent relaxation time and $f_{p}^{0}$ is the equilibrium distribution function defined as;
+where $\tau(E_{p})$ is the particle dependent relaxation time and $f_{p}^{0}$ is the equilibrium distribution function defined as;

 For a hadron gas at finite chemical potential, the shear viscosity can be obtained by using the following expression ~\cite{Kadam2015},